After School, Drills Programme. We’ll trial it but it will be based at a School field, with Children from that School.

-Boys and girls in two circles, chip the ball into a hoop that lies flat on the field.
+Boys and girls in two circles of five, chip the ball into a hoop that lies flat on the field.
 Or just pass the soccer ball and aim it rolling into the flat hoop on the ground.
+Ball pass practice & aim.

 At the end of all the exercises and the game as a group, we all sit down and share what we have enjoyed the most and what we want to improve next time.